incountry/sdk-nodejs/README.md

 Usage
 -----

-To access your data in InCountry using NodeJS SDK, you need to create an instance of `Storage` class using async constructor `createStorage`.
+To access your data in InCountry using NodeJS SDK, you need to create an instance of `Storage` class using async factory method `createStorage`.

 ```javascript
 const { createStorage } = require('incountry');